NYPL/nypl-design-system/README.md

 This repo is versioned with [Lerna](https://github.com/lerna/lerna).
 To use Patternlab, you must have installed PHP7+ and [https://getcomposer.org/](composer)

-After pulling the repo, run `npm install-all`
-Then, run `npm run patternlab` or `npm run storybook` depending on the product you are working on.
+After pulling the repo, run `npm run install-all` Then, run `npm run patternlab` or `npm run storybook` depending on the product you are working on.

 You can now edit styles or templates in `src`, and they will update and re-build.